ahmidou/MayaRigTools/pickObject/README.md

-# MayaRigTools
+# PickObjects
-Some scripts to get a rigging workflow closer to the Softimage one
+This module was inspired by the Softimage PickObject() command.